ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 }
 ```

+And what I get is a blank screen and then *Loaded*: no intermediate *Loading*.

 ### StateHasChanged

-You go searching, find `StateHasChanged` and update your code.
+I start searching, find `StateHasChanged` and update my code.

-But to no avail.

 ```caharp
     protected override void OnInitialized()